MicrosoftDocs/win32/desktop-src/TaskSchd/c-c-code-example-retrieving-task-parameters.md

 ---
 title: C/C++ Code Example Retrieving Task Parameters
 description: This example retrieves the parameter string that is executed when the task is run and displays that string on the screen.
-This example assumes that the task and the test task already exist on the local computer. ms.assetid: 'fefa668e-803f-4e05-8097-b75231ee8f72'
+This example assumes that the task and the test task already exist on the local computer. ms.assetid: fefa668e-803f-4e05-8097-b75231ee8f72
+keywords:
-keywords: ["retrieving task parameters Task Scheduler", "retrieving task properties Task Scheduler , parameters"]
+- retrieving task parameters Task Scheduler
+- retrieving task properties Task Scheduler , parameters ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # C/C++ Code Example: Retrieving Task Parameters